postgrespro/pg_probackup/Documentation.md

     3. Creating backup from standby of a server that generates small amount of WAL traffic and using [archive_timeout](https://www.postgresql.org/docs/9.6/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT) is not an option.

 ##### External directories
 To back up a directory located outside of the data directory, use the optional **--external-dirs** parameter that specifies the path to this directory.
 If you would like to add more than one external directory, provide several paths separated by colons.
-For example, to include '/etc/dir1/' and '/etc/dir2/' directories into the full backup of your node instance that will be stored under the node_backup directory, run:
+For example, to include '/etc/dir1/' and '/etc/dir2/' directories into the full backup of your **instance_name** instance that will be stored under the **backup_dir** directory, run:

-    pg_probackup backup -B backup_dir --instance node -b FULL --external-dirs=/etc/dir1:/etc/dir2
+    pg_probackup backup -B backup_dir --instance instance_name -b FULL --external-dirs=/etc/dir1:/etc/dir2

 pg_probackup creates a separate subdirectory in the backup directory for each external directory.
 Since external directories included into different backups do not have to be the same, when you are restoring the cluster from an incremental backup, only those directories that belong to this particular backup will be restored.
 Any external directories stored in the previous backups will be ignored.
 To include the same directories into each backup of your instance, you can specify them in the pg_probackup.conf configuration file using the `set-config` command with the **--external-dirs** option.